humblescientist/humblescientist.github.io/_posts/2020-10-18-coronavirus_origins.md

 #### 2) Was the SARS-CoV-2 genome synthetically manipulated?

-The documented history of coronavirus research and synthetic manipulation of coronaviruses by the WIV; anomalous nature of the RaTG13 genome and questionable Pangolin virus study methodology; and PLA military ties to ZXC21 and ZC45 which appear highly correlated to the SARS-CoV-2 genome except in the important S protein areas, lead me to conclude a synthetic origin is **likely**.
+The documented history of coronavirus research and synthetic manipulation of coronaviruses by the WIV; remarkably well adapted nature of SARS-CoV-2 to human receptor binding; anomalous nature of the RaTG13 genome and questionable Pangolin virus study methodology; poor quality RaTG13 and RmYN02 datasets; and PLA military ties to ZXC21 and ZC45 which appear highly correlated to the SARS-CoV-2 genome except in the important S protein areas, lead me to conclude a synthetic origin is **very likely**.

 #### 3) Was the virus intentionally released as a bioweapon?